gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 Step 1: Creating the Custom Widget
 ----------------------------------
-The login form used in our site will be contained in a new file that named `loginform.php`.
+The login form used in our site will be contained in a new file named `loginform.php`.
 This is a custom widget created for this example and dropped into the theme's `widgets/` directory.
 Create this new php file with the following code:

 ~~~ .php
 <?php